fedeandri/bugfu-console-debugger/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Log from PHP directly to your Browser JavaScript Console.
-BugFu is meant as an aid to those practicing the ancient art of debugging.
+Easily Log and Debug your PHP code using the Browser JavaScript Console.
+Especially useful for themes and plugins develpers.

 == Description ==

-BugFu lets you log from PHP directly to your Browser JavaScript Console
-- Meant as an aid to those practicing the ancient art of debugging -
+Easily Log and Debug your PHP code using the Browser JavaScript Console.
+Especially useful for themes and plugins develpers.

 **HOW TO CHECK IF BUGFU IS WORKING**